Reactions to the 1989 Tiananmen Square protests and massacre: National reaction

 Currently, the Chinese government blocks all website based searches in China with any regard to the massacre at Tiananmen Square.
-However, the period of relative political stability, order and economic growth that resulted after the crackdown from 1990 till 2012 saw steadily rising Chinese standards of living, with over 663 million (according to the World Bank) Chinese citizens lifted out of poverty.
-Trust and legitimacy of the Chinese government also remained high and increased from 83% in 2007 to 87% in 2010 according to the 2010 Pew Research Center Study.
-It also found that the Chinese people were satisfied (87%) with their Government and feel that their country is moving in the right direction (74%).
+Due to the extensive censorship around the events, most young people in China are unaware of the Tiananmen Square protests and massacre.
+According to academic Margaret Roberts, inadvertent disclosures of the Tiananmen Square massacre often happen in China "when political information and entertainment are paired," which are harder to censor.

 Deng Xiaoping

-In 1992, during Deng Xiaoping's southern tour, Deng credited economic reforms with preventing destabilization of the regime following the Tiananmen Square massacre.
+In 1992, during Deng Xiaoping's southern tour, Deng credited the reform and opening up with preventing destabilization of the regime following the Tiananmen Square massacre.
 Deng stated:

 "Had it not been for the achievements of the reform and the open policy, we could have not weathered June 4th.
 And if we had failed the test, there would have been chaos and civil war ...
 Why was it that our country could remain stable after the June 4th Incident?
 It was precisely because we had carried out the reform and the open policy."